Kcchouette/OpenVPN-VPS/README.md

 - Encypt data through the AES-128 or AES-256 cipher
 - Encrypt control channel (network parameters and key material for the 'data channel') using TLS-DHE-RSA-WITH-AES-128-GCM-SHA256 or more

 **Note:** Both [NSA](https://cryptome.org/2016/01/CNSA-Suite-and-Quantum-Computing-FAQ.pdf) and [ANSSI](https://www.ssi.gouv.fr/uploads/2015/01/RGS_v-2-0_B1.pdf) recommend at least a 3072 bits for a future-proof key.
 As the size of the key will have an impact on speed, I leave the choice to use 2048, 3072 or 4096 bits RSA key.
-4096 bits is what's most used and recommened today, but 3072 bits is still good.
+4096 bits is what's most used and recommended today, but 3072 bits is still good.

 ## Compatibility